When we made this guide, we wanted to make it as easy and simple as possible for you to find the best dog bed for your German Shepherd dog or puppy.

 German Shepherd males average 60-65 cms (24-26 in) vertically, and 30-40 kg (66-88 lb) in weight.
 Females average 55-60 cms (22-24 in), and 22-32 kg (49-71 lb) respectiely.
 A GSD’s horizontal length measurements are 10-17% greater than their vertical.

 Keep this in mind when purchasing a dog bed.
-A good rule of thumb is to look for only Large and Extra Large sized beds, as they generally fit German Shepherd.
+A good rule of thumb is to look for only Large and Extra Large sized beds (or bigger), as they generally fit German Shepherd.

-If you are still in doubt, take measurements of your GSD while it’s sleeping and add extra length and width for the bed, or use this handy table from DrsFosterSmith.com
+If you are still in doubt, take measurements of your GSD while it’s sleeping and add extra length and width for the bed.

 What To Consider: Most types and variations of beds come in L and XL sizes.
 You shouldn’t have too many issues here – a good dog bed manufacturer will usually specify: